EmilyvonBergen/docs/content/en/docs/appstore/platform-supported-content/services/oidc-provider.md

     1. When you get to [IdP Configuration](/appstore/modules/oidc/#idpconfiguration), you already have the values from the previous section.

-    1. In the [Runtime Configuration of Your IdP at Your App](/appstore/modules/oidc/#runtime-idp-app) section, add a client configuration and use the following values:
+    1. In the [Runtime Configuration of Your IdP](/appstore/modules/oidc/#runtime-idp-app) section, add a client configuration and use the following values:

         * **Client ID** – the **Client ID** of the IAM Broker
         * **Client Authentication Method** – *Client ID and Secret*